RonIovine/pshell/README.md

   servers and multicast groups can be added interactively via the 'add' command or at startup via the 'pshellAggregator.startup' file.
 ```
-Note that in addition to [pshellServerDemo](#pshellServerDemo), the above client programs can also be
-used to connect to the [traceFilterDemo](#traceFilterDemo) program described below.

 <a name="demo-programs"></a>
 ### Demo programs